AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 ### Legend

 The default [legend](../Common_Settings/Legend) of the Waterfall chart shows increasing, decreasing, and total columns.
-If you work with a multi-series chart and want to show series instead, combine the {api:anychart.charts.Waterfall#legend}legend(){api} method with {api:anychart.core.ui.Legend#itemsSourceMode}itemsSourceMode(){api} and use "default as a parameter":
+If you work with a multi-series chart and want to show series instead, combine the {api:anychart.charts.Waterfall#legend}legend(){api} method with {api:anychart.core.ui.Legend#itemsSourceMode}itemsSourceMode(){api} and use "default" as a parameter:

 ```
 // add hatch fills